Luke, Chapter 7

 Till my highest praise is given In the endless joy of heaven.

-5) Prayer: Dear Lord, thank you for the faith of the centurion.
-He was a Roman, yet he believed in you (and in your powerful Word).
-Thank you for having compassion on the widow of Nain.
-You raised her son.
-You did the impossible and undoubtedly shocked them and made them glad!
-Thank you for comforting John, and for allowing a "sinful" woman to touch you and cry in front of you.
-Thank you for forgiving her and allowing her to go in peace.
-Please give us faith like the centurion, and help us to love you as the sinful woman loved you.
-In Jesus' name, Amen.
+5) Prayer: Dear Lord, thank you for the faith of the centurion that Luke records.
+This man was a Roman, yet he believed in you and your powerful Word.
+Thank you for having compassion on the widow of Nain; you raised her son!
+You did the impossible and undoubtedly shocked and made them all glad.
+Thank you for comforting John the Baptist when he was in desperation while in jail and for allowing a "sinful" woman to touch and cry in front of you.
+You forgave her and allowed her to go in peace.
+Please give us faith like the centurion, and help us to love you as the woman did since you have forgiven us, as well.
+In Jesus' name, we pray, Amen.